-This long-term installation highlights a new feature of the Luce Center for American Art: Visible Storage ▪ Study Center that will give the public access to more than 350 additional objects from the Museum’s renowned American collections.
+This long-term installation highlights a feature of the Luce Center for American Art: Visible Storage ▪ Study Center that gives the public access to more than 350 additional objects from our renowned American collections.
 Since its opening in January 2005, the Luce Visible Storage ▪ Study Center has housed approximately 2,100 work of art in two types of storage units: vitrined cases and paintings screens.
-In October 2008, Museum staff began installing objects in a new type of storage unit: drawers located in a corner alcove of this facility.
-By the time all forty-two of these drawers are full and opened to the public, the number of objects on view in visible storage will rise to 2,500—an increase of almost 20 percent.
+In October 2008, our staff began installing objects in a new type of storage unit: drawers located in a corner alcove of this facility.

-With this new feature of the Luce Visible Storage ▪ Study Center, the Brooklyn Museum is delighted to make hundreds of additional works of American art accessible to the public.
-We encourage visitors to return frequently during the installation to discover what’s new and to enjoy the growing number of small wonders on view.
+With this feature of the Luce Visible Storage ▪ Study Center, we are delighted to make hundreds of additional works of American art accessible to the public.
+We encourage you to return frequently to discover what’s new and to enjoy the growing number of small wonders on view.